-Each building will participate in an annual building program review and submit it to the Title IX officer for processing.
-The content and format of this review will be established by the district's Title IX officer.
-The results will be used in the Title IX officer's annual report to the superintendent.
+Each building will participate in an annual building program review and submit it to the Title IX / Civil Rights Compliance Officer for processing.
+The content and format of this review will be established by the district's Title IX / Civil Rights Compliance Officer.
+The results will be used in the Title IX / Civil Rights Compliance Officer's annual report to the superintendent.